Hexsl/unrealircd-test/coke-changelog.md

 ## WIP changes:

-* Augment **swhois.c** to change `/SWHOIS` from a server command to a user-executable one by opers-only.
-* Allow opers to execute most svs* commands (see above); ensure appropriate limits and syncing to prevent `/OS RAW`-esque damage.
+* Allow opers to execute most svs* commands through modules (see above); ensure appropriate limits and syncing to prevent `/OS RAW`-esque damage.
 * Create logs for new user commands.
+* Start desting and debugging the new qline.c module.